thunil/Deep-Flow-Prediction/README.md

 By default, it assumes that the test data samples (with the same file format as the training samples) are located in `../data/test`.
 Hence, you either have to generate data in a new directory with the `dataGen.py` script from above, or download the test data set via the link below.

+The model exponent `expo` is set in the `runTest.py` script, so e.g. make sure to reduce it to 3 when evaluating a model trained by 'runTrainCpu.py'.

 Once the test data is in place, execute `python ./runTest.py`.
 This script can compute accuracy evaluations for a range of models, it will automatically evaluate the test samples for all existing model files